Grape Phytonutrients: The Powerful Polyphenols

 “Phyto” comes from the ancient Greek word for plant.
 Phytonutrients are components that give a plant its color, taste, and even odor.
 Phytonutrients are also part of the plant’s self-defense system, protecting it from pests, viruses, bacteria and excessive sunlight.
 All plants – fruits, vegetables, grains, nuts, herbs and spices – contain a variety of phytonutrients.
 Grapes contain over 1,600 phytonutrients, and that’s only what’s been identified so far.*

 Besides keeping plants healthy, phytonutrients may also help maintain our health.
-Scientific research suggests that these components accomplish this feat in a variety of ways, including serving as antioxidants, enhancing immune response, enhancing cell-to-cell communications, causing cancer cells to die and more.
+Scientific research suggests that these components accomplish this feat in a variety of ways from promoting antioxidant activity to enhancing cell-to-cell communications which help maintain the health of our cells.
 This is a complex and fascinating area of research that is ongoing.

 Grape Polyphenols: The Basic Essentials